graphile-contrib/pg-dynamic-attributes/README.md

 comment on table objects is E'@dynamicAttributes object_properties value';
 ```

-This will add the `Object.attribute` field to your GraphQL schema for fetching a
+This will add the `Object.dynamicAttribute` field to your GraphQL schema for
-dynamic attribute:
+fetching a dynamic attribute:

 ```graphql
 type Object {